 Memes dictionary stonks [ stongks ] Published February 2, 2021 What does stonks mean?
 In internet slang, stonks is a deliberate misspelling of stocks, as traded in the stock market.
 It is often used to refer to such stocks—and finance more generally—in a humorous or ironic way, especially to comment on financial losses.
 Which slang words skyrocketed in popularity last year?
 Read the list at Dictionary.com’s Top Slang Of 2020: here!
 What's hot Related words feels, behavioral economics, this is why I’m broke, snacc, snek, chonky, smol, doggo, Dogecoin Where does stonks come from?
 Stonks is credited to a meme that emerged on a Facebook group, called Special meme fresh, in 2017.
 The internet slang stonks is not related to the military verb and noun stonk, “to bombard with artillery” and “a concentrated bombardment by artillery,” respectively.
 The meme features the word stonks, in white, below an orange, upward-pointing arrow (indicating stock prices are increasing) next to a generic man in a business suit.
 The man’s head has been substituted with a plain, intentionally unusual-looking computer-generated head.
 The man is standing before a blue, electronic stock quotation board.
-In internet culture, the stonks meme is considered a so-called surreal meme, which are meant to be strange and absurd.
+In internet culture, the stonks meme is considered a so-called surreal meme, which is meant to be strange and absurd.
 (See our entry at dank memes.)
 The figure in the stonks meme is known as the Meme Man, a kind of recurring, stock character (like Wojak) in meme culture.
 Deliberate misspellings—such as rendering stocks as stonks—are popular in internet culture.
 These misspellings are often done to be humorous, playful, and ironic, among other reasons.
 Thicc and smol are some other recent examples.
 In the case of stonks, the success of the misspelling may also be due to the fact that stonks sound amusing to many people.
 You gotta do what you gotta do $$$ from dankmemes The stonks meme spread in 2018–19, especially on Reddit.
 By 2019, stonks was being increasingly used outside the context of the original meme to talk and joke about stocks online in various ways.
 For instance, the US stock market saw significant declines in early March during the coronavirus outbreak.
 Many people on Twitter commented on the financial news with stonks and stonks meme.
 This isn't stonks.
 This isn't stonks at all. pic.twitter.com/PDBJwexkEJ — Max Foley-Kemp (@bigcitydinosaur) March 9, 2020 Why is stonks trending?
 In late January 2021, stonks caught the attention of mainstream media due to its use during a “stock market war” over the stock of the video game retailer GameStop.
 A stock market subreddit /r/WallStreetBets encouraged users to invest heavily in GameStop stock in response to the stock being a major target of short sellers.
 The stonks meme was popular with the subreddit and would often be mentioned alongside posts about GameStop stock.
 This “war” escalated quickly and social media users began using stonks and other memes that were popular among /r/WallStreetBets to show solidarity.
 This hit its apex when billionaire Elon Musk, who had been a fan of the stonks meme for years, apparently supported /r/WallStreetBets by tweeting “Gamestonk!!” and linking to the subreddit.
-Gamestonk!! https://t.co/RZtkDzAewJ — Elon Musk (@elonmusk) January 26, 2021 Examples of stonks the fox business chyron is like... trying to make it look like stonks are going up 35% but it's actually covid-19 cases @Chinchillazilla, March 2020 Are you tired of TechCrunch reporting on the daily stock market gyrations?
+Gamestonk!! https://t.co/RZtkDzAewJ — Elon Musk (@elonmusk) January 26, 2021 Examples of stonks the fox business chyron is like... trying to make it look like stonks are going up 35% but it's actually covid-19 cases @Chinchillazilla, March 9, 2020 Are you tired of TechCrunch reporting on the daily stock market gyrations?
 Well, we’re tired of writing about them.
 And yet here we are, because stonks yet again did wild things that we have to talk about.
-Alex Wilhelm and Jonathan Shieber, TechCrunch, March 2020 Popular now Who uses stonks?
-Stonks memes are often used to make (often hypothetical) jokes situations where a person thinks they are cleverly making a profit but aren’t or can’t.
+Alex Wilhelm and Jonathan Shieber, TechCrunch, March 5, 2020 Popular now Who uses stonks?
+Stonks memes are often used to make (often hypothetical) jokes about situations where a person thinks they are cleverly making a profit but aren’t or can’t.
 Profit. from dankmemes me$irl from me_irl Stonks is sometimes used in an extended way to comment on all sorts of non-financial situations seen as a self-own or ironic in some way.
 The following quoted tweet roughly translates to, from Portuguese: “Conference on the coronavirus canceled due to the coronavirus.” stonks https://t.co/GWWxp9d7lv — мσявεcκ (@biameubeck) March 12, 2020 Stonks is also sometimes a generic, humorous way to refer to stocks, especially when they have dropped.
 Earlier this week: Ha!
 7% drop in stonks, #bitcoin calls that a Thursday.
 Thursday: pic.twitter.com/R2J9ZIAhwt — Block DX (@BlockDXExchange) March 12, 2020 stonks got me like 🥴 pic.twitter.com/Bgjc03hY7R — aristidexo (@aristidexo) March 12, 2020 Stonks is a way to make a show of ignorance about the stock market or take pleasure when the stock market plunges.
-The apparent attitude behind the latter is that the feeling that stock market—and finance and capitalism more generally—only benefits rich people and big corporations.
+The apparent attitude behind the latter is the idea that the stock market—and finance and capitalism more generally—only benefits rich people and big corporations.
 A riff of the original stonks meme, featuring not stonks, is sometimes used when stock prices fall on the market.
 Oh no not the stonks 😱 #stonks pic.twitter.com/OUWbzIz7t2 — Sandro (@svicent7) March 12, 2020 Slang Changes Constantly.
 Keep Up!
 Don't get caught out using old slang.
 Get updates in your inbox!
 Enter Your Email* CommentsThis field is for validation purposes and should be left unchanged.
 Just Added 🐯 Tiger Face emoji, 🐅 Tiger emoji, love bombing, ♒ Aquarius emoji, trolley problem Note This is not meant to be a formal definition of stonks like most terms we define on Dictionary.com, but is rather an informal word summary that hopefully touches upon the key aspects of the meaning and usage of stonks that will help our users expand their word mastery.